ThorstenBeowulf/challenge1-website-refactor/README.md

 ## The Changes Made

-- added alt images for all images on the page.
+- Added alt images for all images on the page.
-- improved semantic structuring of the page.
+- Improved semantic structuring of the page.
-- removed any unecessary elements.
+- Removed unecessary elements.
-- commented code files.
+- Commented html and css files.

+## Deployed Page

+The link for the deployed page is https://thorstenbeowulf.github.io/challenge1-website-refactor/

 ## Acknowledgements